-The Spanish labor legislation contains the main regulations related to the dismissal of employees and the main rules must be known by every employer registered in Spain, no matter if the shareholders are foreign citizens or not.
-A special attention must be paid at the dismissal of employees, because it should respect the legal rules, otherwise the employee can sue the employer and ask for compensations that can be pretty large.
+The Spanish labor legislation contains the main regulations related to the dismissal of employees and the main rules that must be known by every employer registered in Spain, no matter if the company has foreign ownership or not.
+The labor legislation also takes into account the procedures that have to be followed during the dismissal of the Spanish employees, who can be fired in specific conditions.

-An employment contract can be terminated by dismissal that is an unilateral decision and it can be individual (for one employee) and collective (for more employees).
+An employment contract can be terminated by dismissal (representing an unilateral decision taken by the employer) and it can be individual (for one employee) and collective (for more employees).
 The latter category is more difficult to apply than the first because there are certain conditions to be met.

 More details on the dismissal of Spanish employees are presented in the video below: